-“You’re repurposing clothes but also not spending any money,” says Erin Engler, community outreach and education representative at Dupaco Community Credit Union’s Asbury, Iowa, branch.
+“You’re repurposing clothes but also not spending any money,” said Dupaco Community Credit Union’s Erin Engler.

-When you must buy clothes, a shopping budget can help you stay on track with your spending, says Dupaco’s Erin Engler.
+When you must buy clothes, a shopping budget can help you stay on track with your spending, Engler said.

-“That way, when you go shopping, you have the money there and don’t have to turn to credit cards or pull from other accounts,” Engler says.
+“That way, when you go shopping, you have the money there and don’t have to turn to credit cards or pull from other accounts,” Engler said.

 As a credit union, Dupaco is all about thrift—teaching people how to save more and spend less.